LionRoar/Head-First-Design-Patterns-PHP/README.md

 When there's a need to make a lot of concrete classes or a desire to add new concrete classes in the future we isolate the creation of the classes to an abstract method in an abstract class to obligate the creation to the subclasses.

+In other words it's used to decouple your client code from the concrete classes you need to instantiate, or if you don’t know ahead of time all the concrete classes you are going to need

 ---

 >6.
 Design Principle : The Dependency Inversion Principle